 John Neely, kindness, and the train kiln

-See, I wanted to study with him.
-In the fall of 2023, on a road trip home from Simon Levin's place in Illinois (where, fittingly, we fired his train kiln), while in Utah I took a detour to go look at John's kilns at Utah State University, where he taught.
-Instead of a stealth kiln yard visit, I ended up crashing his meeting with his students.
-I exited as fast and politely as I could, and told my husband: “That guy in there… he invented train kilns.”
+See, I wanted to study with John.
+In the fall of 2023, driving home from Simon Levin's place in Illinois (where, fittingly, we fired his train kiln), I took a detour in Utah to go look at John's kilns at Utah State University, where he taught.
+Instead of a stealth kiln yard visit, I ended up crashing a meeting with his students.
+I exited as fast and politely as I could, and told my husband: “That guy… he invented train kilns.”
 I was starstruck.

 John Neely - Source: woodfirenc.com

 Earlier this year, I applied to Utah State's MFA and was rejected.
-I received other rejections—and, for that matter, acceptances—but that one stung.
-I joked that I was bitter about it even after accepting another offer.
-(Not entirely a joke.)
+I received other rejections—and, for that matter, acceptances—but this one stung.

-Fast forward to the Woodfire NC conference at Starworks, which John helped organize.
-I saw my friend there—also a USU reject—and we joked about theatrically storming up to him: Yo, John?
+Fast forward to the Woodfire NC conference two weeks ago, which John helped organize and I attended as a speaker.
+Meeting a friend there who was also a USU reject, we joked about theatrically storming up to him: Yo, John?
 Recognize our names from the rejection pile?
 Quick question: how dare you?
-More seriously, I did think about approaching him, but figured he wouldn't recognize my name, and if he did it would be awkward.
+More seriously, I did think about approaching him, but figured he wouldn't know who I was, and if he did it would be awkward.
 I let it go.

 On Sunday, May 25th, the conference was closing as the kilns from the pre-conference firings were being opened.
-I was sad that day, and even though I planned to go around Seagrove and look at warm pots, when I got in the car I decided I only had the energy to drive to the hotel and fly home.
-However—and I remember this distinctly—when I was pulling out of the Starworks parking lot I heard myself say: “Good things happen at kiln openings.
+I was feeling blue that day, and even though I had planned to drive around Seagrove to look at warm pots, when I got in the car I realized I only had the energy to go back to the hotel and take a nap before flying home.
+However, and I remember this distinctly, when I was pulling out of the Starworks parking lot I thought to myself: “Good things happen at kiln openings.
 Go.”
-So I drove to Takuro and Hitomi Shibata's studio.
+So I drove to Takuro and Hitomi's studio.

 As soon as I arrived, Takuro came over.
-Turns out, John had been looking for me the entire conference and had just reminded Takuro we hadn't met yet.
-He wanted to explain why I wasn't selected for the program.
+It turns out that John had been looking for me the entire conference and had just reminded Takuro we had yet to meet.
+He wanted to explain to me why I wasn't selected for the program.
 Can you imagine?
-Takuro formally introduced us, and we chatted briefly about my portfolio, USU's requirements, the program I'll be attending (which he already knew about), and my talk at the conference (he missed it, but was excited to watch the recording).
+Takuro introduced us, and we chatted briefly about my portfolio, USU's requirements, the program I'll be attending (he already knew about that), and my talk at the conference (he missed it, but was excited to watch the recording).
 By the end of the conversation, the sting of that rejection had passed.

 The train kiln and us